jing-s-zhong/Automated-Data-Aggregation-4-Manual-Entry-Manager/README.md

 RETURNS VARCHAR
 LANGUAGE javascript
 COMMENT = 'This SP is manually executed by a person to modify the date indicators of a contract
-    (1) The result is controled by the "MANUAL_ENTRY_SCHEDULE_ALLOWED" (2) The data must be an automated manual entry, that means the MONTHLY_REVENUE_FORECAST containing a not null value (3) If the argument DATE_WILL_BE_REMAINED is presented as "True" to set a date; if it is presented as "Flase", it will unset a date
+    (1) The result is controlled by the "MANUAL_ENTRY_SCHEDULE_ALLOWED" (2) The data must be an automated manual entry, that means the MONTHLY_REVENUE_FORECAST containing a not null value (3) If the argument DATE_WILL_BE_REMAINED is presented as "True" to set a date; if it is presented as "False", it will unset a date
 	(4) In case of wrong removing a configuration row, so it does not allow unset the dates array to an empty one' AS
 $$